|

 October 2006: Two awards at European Wildlife Photographer of the Year Competition

-The European Wildlife Photographer of the Year Competition 2006, organized by the Society of German Nature Photographers, awarded two of my images.
+The European Wildlife Photographer of the Year Competition 2006, organized by the Society of German Nature Photographers, awarded two of Martin's images.

 My “Red crowned crane in the fog” was the runner-up in the birds category and the picture of a baby elephant “First river crossing?!” received a highly commended